Antibiotic Allergy Challenges Frequently Asked Questions (FAQ)

 If a true antibiotic allergy is diagnosed after a skin test or challenge:

-- The antibiotic allergy needs to be recorded in My Health Record, hospital and GP records.
+The antibiotic allergy needs to be recorded in hospital, GP and specialist records and where possible, uploaded to the person’s My Health Record.

 * If a person already has a red ASCIA Action Plan for Anaphylaxis for other allergies, their antibiotic allergy can be added to that plan.